-This guide describes Solaris' PSD2 SCA flow, including key conceptual topics and the necessary information and endpoints for implementation.
+This guide describes the Solaris PSD2 SCA flow, including key conceptual topics, integration steps, and necessary endpoints.

-The revised Payment Services Directive (also known as PSD2) is a set of regulations and laws for payment services and payment service providers in the European Economic Area (EEA).
-PSD2 aims to create an integrated European payment market by enabling open banking through:
+The revised Payment Services Directive (PSD2) is a set of regulations for payment services in the European Economic Area (EEA).
+PSD2 aims to integrate the European payment market by enabling open banking through:

 PSD2 and open banking entities

-In the context of PSD2 and open banking use cases, different entities interact with one another.
-The following list gives an overview of the common entities and their functions:
+In the context of PSD2 and open banking, different entities interact with one another.
+The following list provides an overview of these entities and their functions:

-• Payment Service Provider (PSP): A payment service provider that can carry out regulated payment services.
+- Payment Service Provider (PSP): A payment service provider authorized to carry out regulated payment services.
 PSPs include ASPSPs, AISPs, PISPs, and CBPIIs.

-• Account Servicing Payment Service Provider (ASPSP): Banks and credit cards issuers that provide and maintain payment accounts.
+- Account Servicing Payment Service Provider (ASPSP): Banks and credit card issuers that provide and maintain payment accounts.
 ASPSPs grant access to account and transaction data through APIs.

-• Third-Party Provider (TPP): An authorized third-party provider that offers payment services and manages the transaction lifecycle from start to finish.
+- Third-Party Provider (TPP): An authorized third-party provider that offers payment services and manages the transaction lifecycle from start to finish.
 Banks can give authorized TPPs access to account data.
 TPPs include AISPs, PISPs, and PIISPs.
-All types of TPPs will be referred to as TPP in the rest of the guide.
+All types of TPPs will be referred to as TPP in the rest of this guide.

 Open banking use cases